AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Training Dynamics of Llama Models

 \section{Training Dynamics of Llama Models}

-As stated in Section \ref{sec:exp_config}, our initial experiments with the Llama model series revealed a tendency to generate repetitive outputs.
-This behavior manifested as unstable training dynamics, which we illustrate in Figure \ref{fig:dynamics_llama_resp}.
+Our initial experiments with the Llama model series showed a tendency to generate repetitive triples, leading to unstable training dynamics.
+As seen in Figure \ref{fig:dynamics_llama_resp}, the model's generation length became erratic, with the mean response length fluctuating and the maximum often saturating the context window, indicating severe repetition loops.

-The figure shows that without a corrective mechanism, the model's generation length becomes highly erratic.
-The mean response length fluctuates, and the maximum response length frequently saturates the context window.
-This visual evidence confirms the presence of repetition loops and motivates the introduction of the repetition penalty described in the main text, which is designed to stabilize training and improve the quality of the generated knowledge graph.